adomi-io/odoo/README.md

       - ./odoo.conf:/volumes/config/odoo.conf # Add this to your docker compose configuration
 ```

-## Debugging the generated config

-# todo

 ## Default Odoo Configuration File
 This image includes a default Odoo configuration, which you can override, modify, or hardcode as needed.

-The configuration file is located at `/volumes/config/odoo.conf`.
+The configuration file is located [here](./src/odoo.conf) and is stored in the container at `/volumes/config/odoo.conf`.

 Some configuration options, when set, alter Odoo’s default behavior.
 To maintain flexibility, many supported options are
 included but are commented out by default.